 The primary source of liquidity for CoBank and the other System institutions is the ability to issue Systemwide Debt Securities.
 This access has provided the System with a dependable source of funding.
 The System's ability to continue to issue Systemwide Debt Securities depends, in part, on the conditions in the capital markets, which are outside the System's control.
-As a result, the System cannot make any assurances that it will be able to fund itself by issuing Systemwide Debt Securities.
+As a result, the System cannot make any assurances that it will be able to fund itself by issuing Systemwide Debt Securities, Furthermore, the System issues combined financial statements and assurance of adequate disclosure controls and procedures around internal control over financial reporting.
+Failure by a System institution to provide required information for financial reporting, or to have adequate disclosure controls or procedures over financial reporting may delay the timely publication of the System's financial statements or cause an error in the accuracy or completeness of the financial statements.
+Failure to timely issue the System's combined financial statements could disrupt the System's ability to access debt capital markets.
 If the System cannot issue Systemwide Debt Securities or cannot access the capital markets, CoBank's funding would be negatively impacted, which would have a negative effect on our financial condition and results of operations, which could be material.

-We are Subject to Liquidity Risk with Respect to Certain Investments and Derivatives difficult to sell investments, if the need arises, and the discounts from face value would likely be significant.
+We are Subject to Liquidity Risk with Respect to Certain Investments and Derivatives

+We are subject to liquidity risk in the course of our investing activities.
+In volatile market conditions, it could be difficult to sell investments, if the need arises, and the discounts from face value would likely be significant.
 In addition, because of the inherent uncertainty of determining the fair value of investments that do not have a readily available market value, the fair value of a small portion of our investments may differ significantly from the values that would have been used had a ready market existed for the investments.